mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

   ![Go to the Publish Settings window](https://s3.amazonaws.com/bloxley_tutorials/1/PublishSettings.jpg)
   ![Setting the classpath](https://s3.amazonaws.com/bloxley_tutorials/1/ActionScriptSettings.jpg)

-Then copy the resources from the library provided into your project library.  **SAMPLE IMAGES FOR THESE?**
+Then copy the resources from the library provided into your project library.

 Also, adjust the size of the .swf file so that it's 650px x 400px.
   ![Adjusting the flash size](https://s3.amazonaws.com/bloxley_tutorials/1/AdjustSize.jpg)